-Park alongside the wall to the modern graveyard extension.
+Park alongside the boundary wall of the modern graveyard extension.

-Before entering the church note the view to the West which includes the Mountains of Mourne in Ireland with Down Patrick close to the northern edge of the hills.
-Patrick, Brigit, and Columba are all said to be buried there at perhaps the most important early Christian site in Ireland.
+Before entering the church note the view to the West which includes the Mountains of Mourne in Ireland with Downpatrick close to the northern edge of the hills.
+Patrick, Brigid, and Columba are all said to be buried there, at perhaps the most important early Christian site in Ireland.

 Inside the church porch are a number of carved stones of which MM19, 125, and 127 are perhaps the most important which depict scenes from Norse mythology.
 In the church, and burial ground, note the connections with RAF Jurby and also the decorated glass in the doors of the church including those under the (leaning ) tower.